 This petroglyph site is a small one in the Sonoran desert.
 It is a dry and harsh area.
 Scattered among the heavily varnished boulders are a few Desert Abstract petroglyphs.
 I also found what appear to be rock circles.
 Maybe this was a small village?
 This site is also known for a rock that is supposed to ring when you tap it.
 I didn’t tap on any rocks but the area certainly has had some native American activity.

 A short hike from the petroglyphs is what looks like another village.
-This village is a little more modern, however.
-From the ruins, I could see that someone built a hide-a-way out there.
+This village, however, is a little more modern in origin.
+From the ruins, I could see that someone had once built a hide-a-way out there.
 Evidence on ground points to it being built in the 1960s.
-They built a dam to catch the meager rainwater that would have come down the wash.
+They even built a dam to catch any meager rainwater that would have come down the wash.
+Someone put a lot of effort into this place.
 Only foundations remain today.